 9. How to get the best seat

-If you can’t fly first class, don’t fret since I’ll share my trick for getting the best seat in economy (usually in the exit row or bulkhead).
+If you can’t fly first class, don’t fret.
+I’ll share my trick for getting the best seat in economy (usually in the exit row or bulkhead).
 First, consult SeatGuru.com for the best seat on your type of aircraft, then sign up to ExpertFlyer so they can monitor your desired seats so you don’t have to keep checking yourself.
 You can choose a specific seat like an exit row aisle or a type like any window or aisle.
 When one opens up, you will be notified.
-Seats can open up anytime but usually start five days to 24 hours out and lasts all the way right up to boarding.
-This is when airlines start upgrading their frequent fliers who almost always have the best economy seats already pre-reserved.
+Seats can open up anytime but usually start five days to 24 hours out and last all the way up to boarding.
+This is when airlines start upgrading their frequent fliers who almost always have the best economy seats already reserved.
 So when they get lucky, you can too (if you’re quick).

 10. Buy a back-up ticket